 Having finally decided to take the course, I can genuinely say that Will really did change my life…over time I am seeing considerable positive changes in my life.
 I have more energy, I sleep better, my thinking is much clearer and I am way, way happier.

 Phil, Artist, London

 How can Vedic meditation help?

 When we meditate, our stress response is no longer interfering so much.
-We find we are much more robust and full of poise - even in the face of pressurised situations.
+We find we are much more robust and full of poise.
+Even in the face of pressurised situations.

-With practise, we find that nothing hinders our executive functions anymore and the unique brain state functioning that comes with Vedic meditation means that our capabilities not only remain intact, they actually develop considerably.
+With practice, we find that nothing hinders our executive functions anymore and the unique brain state functioning that comes with Vedic meditation means that our capabilities not only remain intact, they actually develop considerably.

 As a result, we find ourselves developing at a rate equal to, or in excess of the demands being placed upon us.

-We find that our ability to navigate our way through the decisions of life becomes much less stressful, and far more rewarding.
+We find that our ability to navigate our way through the decisions of life becomes much less stressful and far more rewarding.

 And if we make a mistake?
-We simply pick up the pieces, learn the lesson, and move on.
+We just pick up the pieces, learn the lesson, and move on.
 No beating ourselves up, no looking back forlornly, we make the best decision we can based on the information available to us, and we fearlessly glide into the future with ever more capability.